jitsi/jitsi-meet-flutter-sdk/README.md

 2. ####  join(JitsiMeetConferenceOptions options, [JitsiMeetEventListener? listener])
     Joins a meeting with the given options and optionally a listener is given

-    - `options`: meeting options
+    - `options` : meeting options
-    - `listener:` event listener for events triggered by the native sdks
+    - `listener` : event listener for events triggered by the native sdks

 3. #### hangUp()